umuttekin34/PHP-and-CSS/README.md

-This is an simple example of how to use PHP and CSS together.
+This is a simple example of how to use PHP and CSS together.